JacobM184/EfficientNet-for-Gun-detection/README.md

 # Evaluation

 Our final four models were limited to using variations of B0 and B1 models as we were limited in terms of time and hardware.
-Because our dataset was so large (at 50,000 images) we could not afford the time to train all four models with that amount of data.
-As a result, we had to cut down on model size as well as datasets.
 The models we have used are outlined below:

 Models               | Dataset
 ---------------------|------------------------